 Soya in its natural form cooked is a staple that you should have in your diet due to its excellent source of complete protein.
 It can be added and enjoyed in many different recipes and it offers an animal-free meal that can be beneficial for the human body.

 However, manufactured soya based products like yoghurt and milk have had their nutritional content diluted and we should not expect them to give us the health kick that recent studies have shown.

 Overall, soya is definitely a good alternative form of protein that the body needs to healthily survive.
-If you don’t want to eat meat, it might just be the thing for you.
+If you don’t want to eat meat, the health benefits of soya can be good for you.
 Go ahead and give it a try!